riccardomusmeci/mlx-llm/README.md

 ### **Quantization 📉**

-To quantize a model and save its weights just use
+To quantize a model and save its weights just use:

 ```python
 from mlx_llm.model import create_model, quantize, get_weights